oDinZu/SharpeTronics.com/collections/_posts/2021-06-29-big-startups-without-big-tech.md

 ---
-layout: journal_single
+layout: post
+date: 2021-06-29

-author: Charles #case sensitive, please use capitalization for names.
+author: Charles
+banner_image: /uploads/decentralized_385bd5a376.webp
+banner_image_alt: An image of interconnecting objects
 title: Big Startups Without Big Tech
 sub_heading: Liquid Democracy Empowering Network Users

-banner_image: "/uploads/2021/decentralized.webp" #Size of banner_image 840x473
-banner_image_alt: "Decentralized Internet Dfinity"
+tags: Blockchain, Linux,

-category: Tutorials
+category: How-to
-tag: Linux, Motoko, Installation
 ---
 Welcome to the Blockchain Internet called DFINITY.
 In my spare time, I have been tinkering and learning **Motoko**.
 It is a language built for the Internet Computer (IC) that can be used to interface applications, websites and other various software.

 Motoko is a programming typed language that compiles into WebAssembly (WA) and is created by **Andreas Rossberg** & the **Dfinity Foundation**